thevikas/freelancer-billing/README.md

 # gtimelog-php-cli

+[Gtimelog](https://github.com/gtimelog/gtimelog) has been my fav time tracking app.
+Mostly cause its very simple and small.
+The data format is simplest possible, just a text file.

-a quick client for gtimelog to log work easily
+A quick client for gtimelog to log work easily.
 It simple appends lines into `~/.gtimelog/timelog.txt` file in the same format as gtimelog does.

 Examples
 ==